felixlu/awesome-stars/topics.md

 ## javascript

+- [bcakmakoglu/vue-flow](https://github.com/bcakmakoglu/vue-flow) - A highly customizable Flowchart component for Vue 3.
+Features seamless zoom & pan 🔎, additional components like a Minimap 🗺 and utilities to interact with state and graph.
+- [finos/perspective](https://github.com/finos/perspective) - A data visualization and analytics component, especially well-suited for large and/or streaming datasets.
 - [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is an open-source declarative GUI toolkit to build native user interfaces for Rust, C++, JavaScript, or Python apps.
 - [imacrayon/alpine-ajax](https://github.com/imacrayon/alpine-ajax) - An Alpine.js plugin for building server-powered frontends.
 - [web-infra-dev/midscene](https://github.com/web-infra-dev/midscene) - Your AI Operator for Web, Android, Automation & Testing.